KeyurVKulkarni/CanParser/README.md

 ### Planned Arguments for the Script Call

-+ _argument 1_ = Filename along with the extension. e.g.: file_name.trc.
++ _argument 1_ = Filename along with the extension (case sensetive) . e.g.: file_name.trc.
 It would be in the best interest of the program's purpose to have a .trc file.

-+ _argument 2_ = CAN ID (like we use it in Hex format) e.g.: 18FF51D0
++ _argument 2_ = CAN ID (like we use it in Hex format) (case agnostic) e.g.: 18FF51D0

-+ _argument 3_ = output file name where the output of this script needs to be stored. e.g.: file_name.txt
++ _argument 3_ = output file name where the output of this script needs to be stored.
+If no file of your given name is present then new file will be created.
+Else if file is present then it is over-written.
+Please take note!
+This is currently a limitation; will be fixed later. e.g.: file_name.txt

 ### Output generated per occurence of the required CAN ID